The Headless Ghost

 The Headless Ghost is a 1959 British comedy horror film, produced by Herman Cohen and directed by Peter Graham Scott.
 It stars Richard Lyon, Liliane Sottane, David Rose, and Clive Revill.
-The films tells of three young people who spend the night in a haunted English castle.
+It was written by Aben Kandel (as Kenneth Langtry).
+The film tells of three young people who spend the night in a haunted English castle.
 With the help of a friendly ghost, they reunite the head of the Headless Ghost with its body, thus ending its 600 years of wandering about headless.

 The film was made specifically as the second feature for an American double bill with Horrors of the Black Museum (1959).
+It was released in the US on April 22, 1959 on a double bill with Horrors of the Black Museum.
+It was later released in the UK in June, 1959.

 Plot

-Three university students – Ingrid from Denmark (Liliane Sottane) and Americans Bill (Richard Lyon) and Ronnie (David Rose) – take a tour of Ambrose Castle in England.
+Three university students – Ingrid from Denmark and Americans Bill and Ronnie – take a tour of Ambrose Castle in England.
 After learning that the castle is haunted, they decide to secretly spend the night inside in the hopes of seeing a ghost.
-During the night, the ghost of the 4th Earl of Ambrose (Clive Revill) appears and tells them that he and the other ghosts are being bothered by Malcolm, who was beheaded 600 years earlier and condemned to wander about the castle until his body and head are re-joined.
+During the night, the ghost of the 4th Earl of Ambrose appears and tells them that he and the other ghosts are being bothered by Malcolm, who was beheaded 600 years earlier and condemned to wander about the castle until his body and head are re-joined.

 The ghostly 4th Earl asks Ingrid, Bill and Ronnie for their help.
 He says the task of reuniting Malcolm's head and body can only be accomplished by finding a secret chamber, which contains a pouch filled with ashes, and throwing the ashes against Malcolm's portrait while reciting an incantation.
 Ingrid memorises the incantation when the 4th Earl says that he will tell it to them only once: The wing of a bird whose song was never heard/The snout of a toad that perished in our road/The scales of a fish all burned in a dish/Gathered in a pouch of leather/Hurled in stormy weather/To set him free/To set him free.

 The three students go in search of the secret chamber, but once they hear the ghostly screams of Lady Wingfield being murdered by her husband Charles, who returned from the Crusades to discover that she had borne a child by another man, they change their minds.
 Ingrid tells the 4th Earl that they are facing 'impossible hurdles' and must leave.
 But then the voice of Malcolm booms out, declaring that he is holding them prisoner until they find his head, without which he cannot rest in peace.